 "Whatever benefits and insights I have been able to impart to others during my years of teaching, it is simply because I stand on the heads and shoulders of the teachers that I have been fortunate to have had over the years.
 Many thanks to all of you."

-For more information on James classes, please call us on 01789 595004 or email email@example.com.
+For more information on James' classes in the West Midlands, please call us on 01789 595004 or email firstname.lastname@example.org.